 - UC hosts a range of research centres with studies on computational linguistics, such as Te Kāhui Roro Reo | New Zealand Institute of Language, Brain and Behaviour, Hangarau Tangata, Tangata Hangarau | Human Interface Technology Lab NZ (HIT Lab NZ), and Human Computer Interaction and Multimedia Lab (HCI Lab).

-- UC is ranked in the top 100 universities in the world for Linguistics (QS World University Rankings by Subject, 2020).
+- UC is ranked 92nd in the world for Linguistics (QS World University Rankings by Subject, 2021).

 UC offers a major in Computational Linguistics as part of the Bachelor of Data Science.

 The following courses are required throughout the degree: